aThorp96/energy-monitor/README.md

 receiving serial messages with readings from the 9vAC PSU, CT, and the Arduino VCC.

-In a terminal, run `python3 ./receiver.py`.
+In a terminal, run `python3 ./receiver.py <path/tp/arduino/tty>`.
 This should start reading the CT's readings and outputting calculations of Apparent Power.
+The output is in CSV format, with headers included.